distribworks/dkron/website/content/usage/target-nodes-spec.md

 ```

 Will try to run the job in nodes that have all specified tags and using the lowest count.
 In the last example, it will run in **one** node having `"my_role": "web"` and `"role": "dkron"` tag, even if there is more than one node with these tags.

-* In case there is no matching nodes with the specified tags, the job will not run
-* In case no tags are specified for a job it will run in all nodes in the cluster